You may not be aware of it but you’re likely to be cooking with essential oils in some way on a daily basis.

 Flowers: You can use many flowers in food for their perfume and delicate taste such as roses, orange blossom, geraniums and of course lavender.

-I have been experimenting with cooking with essential oils and scented plant materials recently and will be sharing some of my recipes and tips in future blogs.
-It can be as simple as sprinkling some rose petals on your meal or adding a drop of lemon essential oil to your bottle of olive oil for dressing salads.
+I have been experimenting with cooking with essential oils and scented plant materials recently and it can be as simple as sprinkling some rose petals on your meal or adding a drop of lemon essential oil to your bottle of olive oil for dressing salads.
+I sometimes sprinkle fresh or dried lavender flowers on meat or fish when baking them in the over, and it smells amazing!
 It doesn’t take much for a magic touch*.